itsadithyav/Apartment-Management-System/README.md

 ## Contact

-For any questions or feedback, please contact me at adith348@gmail.com.
+For any questions or feedback, please contact me at adith348@gmail.com or swamyvijayeendra@gmail.com.

 Thank you for checking out the Apartment Management System!
 We hope you find it useful and easy to use.